-The Queensland Academy for Creative Industries recognises as its prime obligation the provision of this specialised educational program for students who, through rigorous testing, are judged to be well placed to achieve the IB Diploma.
+The Queensland Academy for Creative Industries recognises as its prime obligation the provision of these specialised educational programmes for students who, through a rigorous application process, are assessed as being well placed to achieve the IB Diploma.

 This plan sets out the requirements for enrolment of students at the Queensland Academy for Creative Industries.

-The Queensland Academy for Creative Industries currently has the capacity to enrol up to 519 students across Years 10, 11 and 12.
+In 2020 the Queensland Academy for Creative Industries will have an agreed student enrolment capacity of 519 students across Years 10, 11 and 12.

-Education (General Provisions) Act 2006 (the Act), a principal must enrol a student at the school the student is entitled to be enrolled.
-Students enrolling at the Queensland Academy for Creative Industries must be eligible for general enrolment in state schools and must also satisfy the specific enrolment criteria of the academy set out in this plan.
+Education (General Provisions) Act 2006 (the Act), a Principal must enrol a student at the school at which the student is entitled to be enrolled.
+Students enrolling at the Queensland Academy for Creative Industries must be eligible for general enrolment in state schools and must also satisfy the specific enrolment criteria of the Academy set out in this plan.

 General enrolment requirements for state schools

-Prior to assessment against the enrolment criteria the Principal must be satisfied that the student meets the general enrolment requirements for state schools as set out in the Act (for example having an allocation of State schooling remaining, and/or in the case of mature-aged students possessing a positive mature-age student notice).
-The Principal may also defer an enrolment decision to the Director-General if a student poses an unacceptable risk to the safety or wellbeing of the school community.
-Applicants who have been refused enrolment on the basis of the general enrolment requirements may pursue review rights under the Act as advised by the Principal.
+Prior to assessment against the enrolment criteria the Principal must be satisfied that a student meets the general enrolment requirements for state schools (e.g. has a remaining allocation of semesters of state education).
+The Principal may also refer an enrolment decision to the Director-General if a student poses an unacceptable risk to the safety or well-being of the school community.
+Applicants who have been refused enrolment based on the general enrolment requirements may pursue review rights under the Act as advised by the Principal.

-The student must also meet the enrolment criteria set out below for enrolment at the Academy:
+A student must also meet the enrolment eligibility criteria set out below for enrolment at the Academy:

-- demonstrate (via presentation of evidence at the time of application) that they:
+- demonstrate (via presentation of evidence at the time of application):

-- have Australian Citizenship or are the child of an Australian citizen
+- Australian Citizenship or that they are the child of an Australian citizen, or

-- have Permanent Resident status or are the child of a permanent resident; or are eligible under a Visa category that ensures the residency period allows for completion of the three-year course
+- eligibility under a Visa category that ensures the residency period allows for completion of the full International Baccalaureate Diploma programme.

 - the application process: submit an application, provide academic evidence of school-based assessment at their previous school, sit an entrance test and complete an interview

 Student selection process

 Enrolment applications are to be made via the Queensland Academies Admissions Office.
-The Queensland Academies Admissions Office conducts relevant tests and provides advice to the Principal about the student’s eligibility under the enrolment eligibility plan criteria.
+The Queensland Academies Admissions Office coordinates entrance tests and provides information to the Principal about the student's eligibility under the enrolment eligibility criteria.

-The Principal will consider this advice when determining a student’s enrolment application.
-The Principal will also consider the general enrolment requirements and the assessment data regarding the student’s performance against the enrolment criteria for the academy.
+The Principal will consider this information when determining a student's enrolment application.
+The Principal will also consider the general enrolment requirements and the assessment data regarding a student’s performance against the enrolment eligibility criteria for the Academy.
 The Principal is responsible for all decisions on enrolments and may request any additional documentation or conduct other enquiries deemed necessary to satisfy enrolment eligibility criteria.
-Students will not be eligible for enrolment unless they have undergone assessment by the Principal.

 Siblings of current students are not eligible for automatic enrolment, and must meet the criteria of the Enrolment Eligibility Plan to be considered for enrolment.

-Note: The Principal reserves the right to cease processing an application for enrolment of a future student or cease the enrolment of an existing student where entitlement to enrolment has been obtained through false or misleading statements.
-This is to ensure appropriate support can be provided to students on commencement of enrolment.
+Note: The Academy Principal reserves the right to cease processing an application for enrolment of a future student or cease the enrolment of an existing student where entitlement to enrolment has been obtained through false or misleading statements.

-Where the Principal determines that an application does not satisfy the conditions for the eligibility criteria the Queensland Academies Admissions Office will notify the applicant in writing.
+Where the Principal forms a preliminary view that an application does not satisfy the conditions for enrolment eligibility, the Manager, Queensland Academies Admissions Office, will notify applicants in writing.